kochgroup/kinase_nnfp/README.md

 # Kinase Specifc Fingerprints

-The provided Code can be used to generate Fingerprints that are specific to Kinases.
+The provided code can be used to generate Molecular Fingerprints that are specific to Kinases.

 # Requirements